yingweiy/CarND-PID-Control-Project/README.md

 pid_throttle.UpdateError(speed-target_speed);
 ```

 It behaves slowing down at turns.
+I found this is very useful to keep the car drive safe.

 ### Video Clip